 “Other major considerations of maintenance therapy revolve around concerns for toxicity including second malignancies..”

-Hi David… my name is John.
+Hi David… my name is Jamie.
 I was diagnosed with Multiple Myeloma at 40 yrs of age.
 I went to the hospital with back pain and they found some lesions on a couple of my disc and fewer.
 I went through 5 rounds of chemo followed by a stem cell transplant.
 Since then, I was put on low-dose maintenance therapy of 10 mg of Revlimid and there are no traces of m protein in my system.

 At this moment, I am feeling terrific, besides some pain that I get around the laces where the lesions were found, but overall back doing all the active stuff that I always did (ie hockey, weight training).